 NOTE: The university cannot receive its final payment under a contract or grant until the sponsor’s final reporting requirements are met.
 Therefore, undue delay in submission of the final report may incur a financial hardship on the university.
 Until the report is received the sponsor can bar any future applications from or awards to the university.
 There is also a very real probability that both the PI’s and Campbell University’s image with the sponsor may be damaged.

-Faculty and staff seeking to discover, submit, and/or administer public or private grant funds, please visit the Grant Procurement and Administration page for information regarding the specific services provided by the Office of Sponsored Research and Programs.
+Faculty and staff seeking to discover, submit, and/or administer public or private grant funds, please visit the Proposal Development Procedures page for information regarding the specific services provided by the Office of Sponsored Research and Programs.

 Recently Awarded Grants: